george-hawkins/mjx-donkey-car/README.md

 5V power
 --------

+Note: Matek have a nice 3-in-1 power module - the [PM12S-3](http://www.mateksys.com/?portfolio=pm12s-3) - that can output 5V/4A continuous, 12V/4A continuous and 6V/15A continuous - unfortunately, it requires at least 3S input.
+They also do various other [BECs](http://www.mateksys.com/?page_id=2845) including a little servo BEC that can output 6V.

 Note: the FC can be powered directly off battery voltage - unfortunately it's input range is 3S to 6S (the equivalent [Holybro F4](https://holybro.com/collections/autopilot-flight-controllers/products/kakute-f4-v2-4) can takes 2S input).
 Obviously, it can also be powered via USB but whether it then limits e.g. the 3.3/4.5/5/9V output isn't clear (tho' they mention that 4.5V output will supply power _even_ when running on USB so, that implies no power output for the others on USB).
 When powered via the battery, it can source up to 3A at 5V - more than enough for every Pi even the Pi 5 (though the 5 will limit downstream USB power unless it knows its connected to something that can source at least 5A).
 The Pi Zero 2 W pulls well under 1A even at max load.
 One could step up the 2S input voltage with a regulator like [this](https://www.pololu.com/product/4016) but then one might as well switch to a Holybro rather than add an extra board.

 Pololu step-up 12V: